micmejia/bible-dump/AMPC/Joshua/Josh 23.md

-Be very watchful of yourselves, therefore, to [^b]love the Lord your God.
+Be very watchful of yourselves, therefore, to love the Lord your God.